Mortal Kombat: Armageddon

 Review based on PS2 version Final Words:

-Sadly, quite a few mainstream reviewers out there just looked at the name "Mortal Kombat", watched the entertaining intro movie, and gave the game a decent score by default.
-They somehow failed to realize how stiff this game plays in comparison to so many other 3D (and 2D) fighting games out there.
+Sadly, quite a few mainstream reviewers out there just looked at the name "Mortal Kombat", watched the entertaining intro movie, and slapped on a "decent" score by default.
+They somehow failed to realize how stiff this game plays in comparison to so many other 3D (and 2D) fighting games of this generation.
 Or perhaps some of them are just that shallow and really don't know a solid fighting game from their ass.

 So is Armageddon even the least bit fun?
-Well, if you're a connoisseur of fighting games and like playing games that are worth taking the time to become skilled at, then the answer is clearly NO. MK: Armageddon will be frustrating to seasoned fighting game players because it's slow, stiff, and clunky.
-It's honestly the most shallow fighting game I've played in a long time, and really doesn't have much heart either.
+Well, if you're a connoisseur of fighting games and like playing games that are worth taking the time to become skilled at, then the answer is clearly no. MK: Armageddon will be frustrating to seasoned fighting game players because it's slow, stiff, and clunky.
+It's honestly the most shallow fighting game I've played in a long time, and doesn't have much heart for the casual fan either.